How Lensed UMAP works

 from umap import UMAP

 We use a simple dataset for this demonstration.
-Each point has a 2D position and a hue-value, shown below.
+Each point has a 2D position and an additional signal-value, shown below.
 The points form an interesting structure, with one loop and four flares sticking out.
-Each flare has a hue local minimum and maximum towards its center.
-These can be separated by applying a lens.
+Each flare has a signal local minimum and maximum towards its center.

 [21]: